Mitigating photon loss in linear optical quantum circuits: Method

-As mentioned in the introduction section, recycling mitigation performs best in the regime of high loss $\eta>0.5$, and when using $n-k$ output photon statistics where $k$ is low to construct the recycled probabilities.
 In this section, we show that recycled probabilities constructed from output statistics where most photons were lost (i.e. when $n-k$ is a constant independent of $n$) are efficiently classically computable, and therefore not useful for obtaining interesting mitigation performance.
 Furthermore, we provide evidence that recycled probabilities constructed from $n-k$ output statistics where $k$ is a constant independent of $n$ (corresponding to output statistics where a small number of photons have been lost) are hard to compute classically, making these interesting to use for recycling mitigation protocols.

 Recall that, up to normalisation, a recycled probability is a sum of the form where the number of terms of this sum is ${n \choose k}$.
-For Haar-random interferometers $U$, in the no-collision regime, we can use the results of \cite{aaronson_bosonsampling_2016}, and in turn express each $p(s^{n-k}_i)$ as
+For Haar-random interferometers $U$, in the no-collision regime where $m=\Omega(n^5)$, we can use the results of \cite{aaronson_bosonsampling_2016}, and in turn express each $p(s^{n-k}_i)$ as